oarepo/invenio-acls/docs/configuration.rst

 -------------

-`invenio-explicit-acls` discriminates records via their `$schema` property that needs to be present on metadata of guarded records.
+`invenio-explicit-acls` discriminates records via their `$schema` property that needs to be present in the metadata of guarded records.

 The following configuration steps should be carried out for each enabled record
 type: